Convair B-58 Hustler: Operational wings and retirement

-Two SAC bomb wings operated the B-58 during its operational service: the 43rd Bombardment Wing (which later transitioned to the 43rd Airlift Wing), based at Carswell AFB, Texas from 1960 to 1964, and Little Rock AFB, Arkansas from 1964 to 1970; and the 305th Bombardment Wing, based at Bunker Hill AFB (later Grissom AFB), Indiana from 1961 to 1970.
-The 305th also operated the B-58 combat crew training school (CCTS), the predecessor of the USAF's current formal training units (FTUs).
+Two SAC bomb wings operated the B-58 during its operational service - the 43rd Bombardment Wing (which later transitioned to the 43rd Airlift Wing), based at Carswell AFB, Texas, from 1960 to 1964, and Little Rock AFB, Arkansas, from 1964 to 1970; and the 305th Bombardment Wing, based at Bunker Hill AFB (later Grissom AFB), Indiana, from 1961 to 1970.
+The 305th also operated the B-58 combat crew training school, the predecessor of the USAF's formal training units.

 By the time the early problems had largely been resolved and SAC interest in the bomber had solidified, Secretary of Defense Robert McNamara decided that the B-58 was not a viable weapon system.
-It was during the B-58's introduction that high-altitude Soviet surface-to-air missiles (SAM) became a threat, especially the SA-2 Guideline, a SAM system the Soviet Union extensively deployed.
-The "solution" to this problem was to fly at low altitudes, minimizing the radar line-of-sight and reducing exposure time.
+During the B-58's introduction, high-altitude Soviet surface-to-air missiles became a threat, especially the S-75 Dvina (NATO reporting name SA-2 Guideline), a system the Soviet Union extensively deployed.
+The solution to this problem was to fly at low altitudes, out of the line-on-sight of the S-75s.

 Because of dense air at low altitudes, the B-58 could not fly at supersonic speeds and its moderate range was reduced further, negating the costly high-speed performance of the aircraft.
-Despite shortcomings, the type had its advocates within the service; according to Gunston and Gilchrist, when Secretary McNamara had requested proposals for a new manned Mach 2 bomber, General Thomas S. Power responded with a request for the B-58 to be put back into production.
+Despite shortcomings, the type had its advocates within the service; according to Gunston and Gilchrist, when Secretary McNamara had requested proposals for a new crewed Mach 2 bomber, General Thomas S. Power responded with a request for the B-58 to be put back into production.
 In late 1965, McNamara ordered retirement of the B-58 by 1970; the principal reason given for this directive was the high sustainment cost for the fleet.
 On 29 October 1969, the Department of Defense announced that the type would be withdrawn from service on 31 January 1970.

-Despite efforts of some officials within the Air Force to secure a reprieve, the phaseout proceeded on schedule.
-The last B-58s were retired in January 1970, after which they were placed into storage with the Military Aircraft Storage and Disposition Center (MASDC) at Davis-Monthan Air Force Base.
-The fleet survived intact until 1977, at which point nearly all remaining aircraft were sold to Southwestern Alloys for disposal.
-As a weapons system, the B-58 was replaced by the FB-111A.
+Despite efforts of some officials within the USAF to secure a reprieve, the phaseout proceeded on schedule.
+The last B-58s were retired in January 1970, after which they were placed into storage with the Military Aircraft Storage and Disposition Center at Davis-Monthan Air Force Base.
+The fleet survived intact until 1977, when nearly all remaining aircraft were sold to Southwestern Alloys for disposal.
+As a weapon system, the B-58 was replaced by the FB-111A.
 This aircraft was designed for low-altitude attack, to be more flexible with the carriage of conventional weapons, and less expensive to produce and maintain.

 Since B-58 pilots were the only USAF pilots experienced in long-duration supersonic flight, several former Hustler crew members were selected by Colonel Douglas Nelson to fly the Lockheed SR-71 Blackbird at the start of that program.